-The 350-page Communication drafted by ECCHR, and substantiated by evidence gathered by Mwatana for Human Rights on-site, details 26 airstrikes conducted by the Saudi/UAE-led coalition, which may amount to war crimes.
+The 350-page Communication – drafted by ECCHR with support of and based on evidence gathered by Mwatana for Human Rights and other partners – details 26 airstrikes conducted by the Saudi/UAE-led coalition, which may amount to war crimes.

 In the joint Communication, ECCHR, Mwatana for Human Rights (Yemen), Amnesty International (France), the Campaign Against Arms Trade (UK), Centre Delàs (Spain) und Rete Disarmo (Italy) call upon the ICC to investigate the legal responsibility of corporate and political actors from Germany, France, Italy, Spain and the UK.
 The Communication focuses, among others, on Airbus Defence and Space GmbH, BAE Systems Plc., Dassault Aviation S.A., Leonardo S.p.A. and Rheinmetall AG.

 Since 2015, thousands of civilians have been killed in the armed conflict in Yemen; many more have died from famine and disease.
 While human rights violations are committed by all conflict parties, one of the main causes of civilian casualties are airstrikes by the Saudi/UAE-led military coalition, which launched its intervention in Yemen in March 2015.